astrixandersen/andersen/readme.md

 # andersen

 This is the WordPress theme for my personal website, where I try out the [Block Editor](https://github.com/WordPress/gutenberg) for the first time.
-The code structure is based on [Twenty Twenty](https://github.com/WordPress/twentytwentyTwenty)
+The code structure is based on [Twenty Twenty](https://github.com/WordPress/twentytwentyTwenty).

-## Dependencies

-- Advanced Custom Fields